arnavgautam/TreeHacks2015/HOLs/HOL-IntroToACS2/HOL.md

 1. From the _Choose how to handle unauthenticated requests_ section, select the **Generate a controller in your project to handle the authentication experience at the following address** radio button.
 Leave the remaining values as they are and click **OK**.

-	> **Note:** If a warning displays next to the "Use the Windows Azure Access Control Service" radio button after clicking OK, click the Configure link in the Providers tab and insert your ACS namespace and simmetric key.
+	> **Note:** If a warning displays next to the "Use the Microsoft Azure Access Control Service" radio button after clicking OK, click the Configure link in the Providers tab and insert your ACS namespace and simmetric key.
 Then try again.

 	![Generating a Controller to Handle Logins](Images/generating-a-controller-to-handle-logins.png?raw=true)